binaryphile/sales.diditbetter.com/pages/index.md

   Not-For-Resale copy of our flagship product, Add2Exchange Enterprise.
-  Familiarize yourself with our products on-demand in your own environment and benefit from the same synchronization capabilities you\'ll be selling to your customers.
-Personal testimony to the product\'s effectiveness is one of the best ways to establish credibility with skeptical potential customers.
+  Familiarize yourself with our products on-demand in your own environment and benefit from the same synchronization capabilities you'll be selling to your customers.
+Personal testimony to the product's effectiveness is one of the best ways to establish credibility with skeptical potential customers.
 (NFR copy does not count as a sale towards referral credit)
 * **Marketing collateral** - Email and printable materials for market